Jon Dorenbos

-Early life and education
+Early life

 Dorenbos was born in Humble, Texas and grew up in Woodinville, Washington.
 On August 2, 1992, when he was 12, his mother, Kathy, was killed by his father, Alan, a software specialist.
 His father was charged with and convicted of second-degree murder, and sentenced to 13 years and eight months in prison.
 Dorenbos was sent to a foster home.
 After a legal battle, he was adopted by his aunt and uncle, Susan and Steve Hindman.
 To ease his mind, Dorenbos turned to performing magic.
 Dorenbos had a brief reunion with his estranged father in 2019, and said that he has forgiven him for murdering his mother.

 Dorenbos attended Pacifica High School in Garden Grove, California, where he was a letterman in football, basketball, hockey and baseball.
 He earned all-league honors in football and baseball.
 He made the dean's list and was an honor-roll student in high school.
 Dorenbos originally attended Golden West College in Huntington Beach, California.
 During his freshman year, his best friend who was attending University of Texas at El Paso (UTEP), Paul Tessier, called to ask if he would like to be the long snapper for the UTEP Miners football team.
 At the time, Dorenbos was not the long snapper at Golden West; he played linebacker and fullback.
 He took some video footage from high school, added footage of the Golden West long snapper, and sent it to the coaches at UTEP.
 He was eventually recruited and became the long snapper for UTEP in 23 games over three seasons.
 He averaged almost 10 tackles each year at UTEP on punt coverage.
 Dorenbos earned a business degree from UTEP, with emphasis in economics, finance and marketing.